 Programme Director – Practitioner

 Alexander is a practitioner in the field of violence prevention and reintegration, implementing disengagement programmes and providing individual support for radicalised and at-risk individuals.
-His work involves developing and managing new training measures, workshops, and seminars, delivering training for professionals in corrections and probation, and engaging with target groups through outreach work both online and offline.
+His work involves developing and managing new training measures, workshops, and seminars, delivering training for professionals in correctional services and probation, and engaging with target groups through outreach work both online and offline.
 Alexander is also the Programme Director of INDEX – International Network for Disengagement and Exit, which aims to be the first global professional association for tertiary prevention practitioners in P/CVE.

 Project Manager